serd223/collections.h/README.md

 // while for OTHERMODULE, only the declarations will be included.
 ```

+The repo contains examples for each module inside the [examples folder](./examples).
+You can use the provided [Makefile](Makefile) to compile each example.
+Build artifacts are placed inside a `build` folder at the root of the repository (created if it doesn't exist).

 Here is an overview of each module:

 ### List